-How rent-to-own works
+How rent-to-own homes work

-Considerations, benefits and drawbacks of rent-to-own
+Pros and cons of rent-to-own

 A rent-to-own home agreement means you rent a home for a certain period of time with the opportunity to buy it at the end of the lease.
 As you pay rent, the seller sets aside a portion of that cash toward your equity in the home — essentially building up your down payment over time.